Nasutia85/rsschool-cv-preschool/cv.md

 Junior frontend developer
 *************************

 ![assets/img/photo_cv.jpg](assets/img/photo_cv.jpg)

 ## **About me**
 My name is Anastasia and I live in Belarus.
-I am 37 years old.
-I started my acquaintance with the world of it several years ago on the Tilda constructor.
+I am 38 years old.
+I've started my acquaintance with the world of it several years ago on the Tilda constructor.
 After graduating, I decided to study further and master the profession of a front-end developer.
 I like to study and learn new things.

 ## **Skills**